 Mediation and Other Alternative Dispute Resolution Services

-While I am an attorney I am also trained and qualified to serve as a mediator and arbitrator.
-I have participated in hundreds of mediations and a variety of other types of alternative dispute resolution processes.
+While I am an attorney I am also trained and qualified to serve as a mediator, an arbitrator and early neutral evaluator.
+I have participated in hundreds of mediations, early neutral evaluations and a variety of other types of alternative dispute resolution processes.

 The best family law judges and lawyers all agree that “litigation” is not the best way to resolve family related disputes.
 Litigation is the traditional court process where each side presents their case to a Judge and the Judge decides how to structure the mutual relationships between parents and children and each other and financial issues like child support, dividing assets or paying spousal maintenance.
 Litigation is inherently an adversarial process and the process itself drives parties and lawyers to focus on the worst aspects of the other party, which drives a case to be more contentious, more time consuming and invariably more expensive.
 Litigants that rely on a Judge to structure their lives in the future are generally unhappy with the results and Judges know this better than anyone.